Rafael Leão

-Rafael Alexandre da Conceição Leão (/pt/; born 10 June 1999) is a Portuguese professional footballer who plays as a left winger for Serie A club AC Milan and the Portugal national team.
+Rafael "Rafa" Alexandre da Conceição Leão (/pt/; born 10 June 1999) is a Portuguese professional footballer who plays as a left winger for Süper Lig club Galatasaray and the Portugal national team.
 He is known for his dribbling and speed.

-Graduating from Sporting CP youth system, Leão made his first-team debut in 2018, winning the 2017–18 Taça da Liga, before unilaterally terminating his contract, following an incident involving a violent mob of ultras fans within the club's facilities.
-Shortly after, he joined for Ligue 1 side Lille on a free transfer.
-AC Milan signed him in 2019 for a reported fee of €35 million.
-He won the 2021–22 Serie A, was voted the 2021–22 Serie A Most Valuable Player, and won the 2024–25 Supercoppa Italiana.
+Graduating from Sporting CP youth system, Leão made his first-team debut in 2018, winning the 2017–18 Taça da Liga, before unilaterally terminating his contract, following an incident involving a hostile mob of ultras fans within the club's facilities.
+Shortly after, he joined Ligue 1 side Lille on a free transfer.
+After one season with the club, Italian side AC Milan signed him in August 2019, winning the 2021–22 Serie A, being named that season's Most Valuable Player.
+In 2026, after seven seasons with Milan, Leão joined Turkish side Galatasaray.

 Leão is a former Portugal youth international, representing his country at various youth levels, being part of the under-17 team that won the 2016 European Championship.
-He made his senior international debut in 2021, and was part of Portugal's squads at the 2022 FIFA World Cup and UEFA Euro 2024.
-He won the UEFA Nations League in 2025.
+He made his senior international debut in 2021, and was part of Portugal's squads for two FIFA World Cups (2022 and 2026) and the UEFA Euro 2024.
+He also won the UEFA Nations League in 2025.

 Early life

-Leão was born on in Almada, Portugal, a city located in the Lisbon Metropolitan Area.
+Leão was born on in Seixal, Portugal, a city located in the Lisbon Metropolitan Area.
 The son of an Angolan father and a São Toméan mother who met in mainland Portugal, he was raised in Amora and has three siblings.
 His paternal surname means "lion" in the Portuguese language.